ZixinLiu/Web_dev_projects/README.md

-# colorGame
+# Web Development projects

-This is a practice project for exercising my HTML, CSS, JAVASCRIPT and DOM MANIPULATION skills.
+Here are practice projects for exercising my HTML, CSS, JAVASCRIPT and DOM MANIPULATION skills (front end + backend).

 This project is based on one of Udemy courses.